vshnavi/Sin-wave-by-DAC/README.md

 # Sin-wave-by-DAC
  Sine wave generation using DAC,using controller MSP430.

-Title:	To generate sine wave using DAC module of LPC2148.

-Problem: Write a C program to create the following periodic signal using DAC module available in LPC2148 microcontroller.

 Algorithm:-